The Patent Portfolio Powering Content Moderation

 Our licensing team responds to all commercial enquiries within 2 business days.
 Urgent infringement matters handled same day.

-Clear answers about patent coverage, licensing terms, and IP considerations.
+Clear answers about our open source technology, patent coverage, licensing terms, and IP considerations.

 What exactly do your patents cover?